yekta/banano-website/content/announcements.md

   2- The date for the announcement starts with four hastag symbols (#) and is in year-month-day format -> #### 2020-01-29 3- The description is the following line after the date without any starting symbols -> This is an example description.
 -->
+### A Brief Banano Infrastructure Update

+#### 2024-03-15

+Here’s a brief summary of recent Banano infrastructure updates for those who are not on our discord and might have missed them: [Banano Blog](https://banano.cc/blog/a-brief-banano-infrastructure-update).
+[Medium Article](https://medium.com/banano/a-brief-banano-infrastructure-update-3b77c296c201).

 ### Exchange Listing: Banano Listed On MEXC!

 #### 2024-03-13